- About

 Abstract

-An abstract is required, except for editorials and letters to editors.
-The abstract should be included in the main text during the submission and should not be more than 350 words.
+An abstract is mandatory for all manuscripts except editorials and letters to editors.
+The abstract should be included in the main text during the submission process and should not exceed 350 words in length.

 Keywords